 Although dividends are expected to be declared and paid quarterly, the Board of Directors, in its sole discretion, will determine the amount and timing of any dividends.
 All dividend payments will depend on general business conditions, Canaccord's financial condition, results of operations and capital requirements and such other factors as the Board determines to be relevant.
-In Q3/07, the Board approved a quarterly dividend increase of \$0.02 per share to \$0.10 per share.
-The Board approved a common share dividend of \$0.10 per share for Q4/07, and Canaccord intends to pay a \$0.10 regular quarterly common share dividend for each quarter in fiscal 2008.
+The Board of Directors considered the dividend policy in the context of the market environment and Canaccord's business activity and approved a suspension of Canaccord's quarterly dividend for Q4/09.
+This measure was taken to enable Canaccord to preserve its working capital and book value, as well as to position the Company to take advantage of growth opportunities that may become available.